Course homepage http://www.cs.cornell.edu/courses/cs6742/2014fa.

 |Class meeting||Agenda item||Pedagogical purpose||Assignment released|

 A1 released: pilot empirical study for a research idea based on the given readings.
-Reading should be done before lecture 4; study write-up due a bit before lecture 5.
+Initial reading should be done before lecture 4; final study write-up and, subsequently, presentation are around lecture 7.

 Thoughtfulness and creativity are what I'm most interested in, but take feasibility into account.